springwolf/springwolf.github.io/docs/faq.md

 ### Unit test verification

-With the AsyncApi artifact (i.e. at `src/test/resources/asyncapi.json) checked into the repository, a unit test can verify that the current code still matches the expected AsyncApi specification.
+With the AsyncAPI artifact checked into the repository at `src/test/resources/asyncapi.json`, a unit test can verify that the current code still matches the expected AsyncAPI specification.
 Additionally, a diff reveals (un)expected changes.

 Example unit test:

 ```java
 @SpringBootTest(
      classes = {SpringwolfKafkaExampleApplication.class},